jaanga/terrain-plus/cookbook/read-hgt-files/readme.md

 		* Jonathan de Ferranti's [Viewfinder Panoramas]( http://www.viewfinderpanoramas.org/dem3.html )
 		* USGS's [SRTM Data]( http://dds.cr.usgs.gov/srtm/ )
 	* Display the data as bitmaps in HTML canvas elements
+	* Currently a bit slow because counting the numeber of different elevations takes time
 * The longer term goal is to use this ability to translate all of de Ferranti's data into heightmaps that can be used to create 3D cartography

 ## Features